EBISPOT/ols4/README.md

 	export OLS4_CONFIG=./dataload/configs/efo.json

-Then, build and run Solr and Neo4j:
+Then, start up the components you would like to run.
+For example, Solr and Neo4j only (to develop the backend API server and/or frontend):

     docker compose up --force-recreate --build --always-recreate-deps --attach-dependencies ols4-solr ols4-neo4j

 This will build and run the dataload, and start up Solr and Neo4j with your new dataset on ports 8983 and 7474, respectively.
+To start Solr and Neo4j **AND** the backend API server (to develop the frontend):

+    docker compose up --force-recreate --build --always-recreate-deps --attach-dependencies ols4-solr ols4-neo4j ols4-backend

+To start everything, including the frontend:

+    docker compose up --force-recreate --build --always-recreate-deps --attach-dependencies ols4-solr ols4-neo4j ols4-backend ols4-frontend

+## Running OLS4 locally

+Alternatively, you can run OLS4 or any of its constituent parts locally, which is more useful for development.

+### Running the dataload locally

+TODO

+### Running the API server backend locally

-Now you can run the API server Spring Boot application located in `server` and frontend for development.
+The API server Spring Boot application located in `backend`.
 Set the following environment variables to point it at your local (Dockerized) Solr and Neo4j servers:

     OLS_SOLR_HOST=http://localhost:8983
     OLS_NEO4J_HOST=bolt://localhost:7687

+### Running the frontend locally

 The frontend is a React application in `server/frontend`.
 TODO instructions!

 ## Updating `testcases_expected_output`